JorneSaenen/nextjs-mysql/README.md

-#  Testing mysql with nextjs using serverless-mysql
+#  mysql with nextjs using serverless-mysql

 ###  .env.local.template needs to be renamed to .env.local and input your db settings